telerik/blazor-docs/troubleshooting/general-issues.md

 Here are two possible options to proceed:

 * Set the render mode for the whole app as suggested in the [Blazor documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#set-the-render-mode-for-the-entire-app).
-This will save you specifying the render mode in every page and component.
+This will spare the need to set the render mode in every page and component.

 * Set the render mode for the specific pages and components - this is useful if you want to have different render modes.
 In this case, make sure that the `TelerikRootComponent` is placed in a component hierarchy that has interactive render mode.
 See the example below: